Power and Light

 I figured I could mix her light form with the blue radiance of Noxos IV to turn her into a green energy I could easily contain in the ring, he mused.
 That will keep her out of trouble until I can free the poor woman from Arty Light!

 The next morning, Ben Bloch greeted his lawyer with disgust.
 “I thought you promised Doctor Light would get my revenge on the Lantern,” said Bloch.
 “He’s still alive, from the newspaper reports, and turned some slob called Purple Pile-Driver in to the cops!”

 The lawyer sighed.
 “Yes, still, I thought a proven rogue like Arthur Light would win.
 I’m sure the woman who attacked him was working for Light.
 I’ll hire some lesser lights, if you’ll excuse the expression.
 Perhaps in obscurity we shall find the right man or woman for the job.”

 Bloch nodded.
 “You just better.”

 In his office at Ferris Air, Carl Ferris crumpled up a paper in anger.
 “I thought sure the Pile-Driver would bring me the Lantern’s head.
 He even promised not to do any real harm to Ferris property.
 Still, the dolt only managed to get himself battered senseless.
 Maybe I was wrong to employ such a man.
 Hurting the Lantern won’t bring back Carol.
 I don’t know what to think.
-Head hurts!” he moaned.
+Head hurts!”
+He began to moan.